charlietran/gtr-pnp/README.md

 - Options: Print Double Sided, Gloss (cheapest, you can pay more for nicer cards but I sleeved them anyway)

 ### Player Boards
-I got these [redesigned player boards](https://boardgamegeek.com/filepage/215385/glory-rome-camp-player-aid) from BGG user BlueBirthNorth.
+I got these [redesigned player boards](https://boardgamegeek.com/filepage/215385/glory-rome-camp-player-aid) from BGG user BlueBirdnorth.

 The originals are designed to be printed at 9.16"x5.17" and cut down to 8.25"x4.25".
 I resized and adjusted the design to be printed out at 9"x5" and cut down to 8"x4.25" to fit my intended box.